Liam MacDevitt

-Liam Joshua MacDevitt is an English television presenter and former footballer.
+Liam Joshua MacDevitt (born 26 October 1994) is an English television presenter and former footballer.
 He is a regular broadcaster within football & Formula 1 Coverage on television in the UK & US.
 Among his presenting credits are appearances for BBC, CBS, ITV, Amazon Prime and F1.
 On the BBC he has appeared on programmes such as Football Focus, and Match of the Day.

 Ahead of the 2025/26 season he joined TNT Sports as a reporter across their Premier League, FA Cup, UEFA Champions League & Europa League coverage.

 He has interviewed winners and nominees of the PFA Players' Player of the Year awards, including Mohamed Salah, Erling Haaland, Bukayo Saka, and others.